 Grammar books should be practical

-Monolingual books are best (e.g. a German grammar textbook written in German only).
-If it does have grammar notes in your native language, each shouldn’t be longer than a couple of lines and most of the space should be left to examples and exercises.
+Monolingual books are best (e.g., a German grammar textbook written in German only).
+If it does have grammar notes in your native language, each shouldn’t be longer than a couple of lines, and most of the space should be left for examples and exercises.